AMStephens/Udacity-Pipeline-Project/README.md

 ### 6. Create a pipeline

 Next, create a pipeline following the documentation.
 For the YML file, use the one currently in this repo, checking first that none of the parameters need changing (i.e. name of service connection)
-You can now check to see if the pipeline run sucessfully by examining the build; it should look like this with no errors:
+You can now check to see if the pipeline run successfully by examining the build; it should look like this with no errors:
 ![sucessful pipeline run](https://user-images.githubusercontent.com/71175451/234284211-eaa0e0e3-c430-44c9-b206-d753d4f31c8b.PNG)

 ### 7. Use the App to make a prediction